Ambarès-et-Lagrave: Demography

-In 2017 the commune had 16,344 inhabitants.
+The inhabitants of the commune are known as Ambarésiens or Ambarésiennes in French.
 The population of Ambarès-et-Lagrave has more than doubled between 1962 and 1999.
 This significant increase in the population is probably due to its proximity to the city of Bordeaux.

 Economy

 Although the tertiary sector (services) is predominant in Ambarès-et-Lagrave, the town also has many jobs in industry (secondary sector).